Great contractors should own their growth engine.

 All figures reconciled daily against a live tracking sheet and against Titan internal CRM records, CallRail call-tracking logs, GoHighLevel pipeline data, and Google Analytics 4 attribution reports.
 Quarterly audit artifacts available on request under NDA.

-07 — The Stack
+07 — THE STACK

 The stack that makes 100% possible.